sylxforce-dev/sovereign-swat/ARCHITECTURE.md

 ## ⚠️ Known Limitations

 This pipeline is optimized for **technical, architectural, and risk-bearing questions** — the kind where a structural breakdown (Reasoning) and an adversarial risk critique (Oracle) genuinely add value.
 It is not a general-purpose chatbot, and it shows: casual, simple, or non-technical queries still get routed through the full 5-stage matrix, which tends to over-engineer trivial requests.
-Ask it something simple, and Reasoning will earnestly analyze it with unnecessary technical rigor.
-There is currently no complexity-based short-circuit that lets PreValidator downshift a lightweight query; every query receives the same heavy architectural scrutiny.
+Ask it something like "how do you build a snowman" and Reasoning will earnestly analyze shear forces and load-bearing composites — technically coherent, practically absurd for the question asked.
+There is currently no complexity-based short-circuit that lets PreValidator downshift a lightweight query to a lightweight answer; every query gets the same five stages regardless of how much rigor it actually needs.

 ---